ldn-softdev/jtc/User Guide.md

 ]
 bash $
 ```
-option `-J` also implicitly imposes `-j` thus it's safely could be used even with a single JSON at the input with the same effect.
+option `-J` also implicitly imposes `-j` thus it could be used safely even with a single JSON at the input with the same effect.
 Though, when walking multiple input JSONs, each of the option would have its own effect, this example clarifies:
 ```
 bash $ cat ab.json ab.json | jtc -w'[0][:][name]' -aj